Once your home loan has been approved, then you’ve essentially bought the house or the apartment, the bank is going to ask you to get a valuation.

 Your insurance company is going to be especially interested in getting that valuation.
 Both the bank and the insurance company are relying on you to get that number right – that’s essential to this whole process.

-Some of the problems we see are our own confusion: many customers can’t grasp what is actually required because it’s too much choice out there.
-We can’t lose sight of the fact that 85% of the time most homes are uninsured by up to half.
+Some of the problems we see are our own confusion: many customers can’t grasp what is required because there’s too much choice.
+We can’t lose sight of the fact that 85% of the time, most homes are uninsured by up to half.

 That’s a massive problem.
-A lot of the time, property owners end up utilising the services of market valuers, which are more interested in square meters, which is the value of the land, and whether your home is near a fancy school or not.
+Most of the time, property owners end up utilising the services of market valuers, which are more interested in square meters, the value of the land, and whether your home is near a fancy school or not.

-That’s not what the insurance companies want to know – what they need is a rebuild valuation.
-The insurance companies want a figure on what it’s going to cost to rebuild your home should it all go wrong.
+That’s not what the insurance companies want to know – they need a rebuild valuation.
+The insurance companies want to determine what it will cost to rebuild your home should it all go wrong.